An ETF isn't a stock

 Another way to make the distinction between the primary market and the secondary market is to understand the participants in each.
 In the secondary market, investors bargain with each other or with a market maker to trade the existing supply of ETF shares.
 In contrast, investors in the primary market use an “authorized participant” (AP) to change the supply of ETF shares available—either to offload a large basket of shares (“redeem” shares) or to acquire a large basket of shares (“create” shares).

-The determinants of primary market liquidity are different than the determinants of secondary market liquidity.
+The determinants of primary market liquidity are different from the determinants of secondary market liquidity.
 In the secondary market, liquidity is generally a function of the value of ETF shares traded; in the primary market, liquidity is more a function of the value of the underlying shares that back the ETF.

 When placing a large trade—on the scale of tens of thousands of shares—investors are sometimes able to circumvent an illiquid secondary market by using an AP to reach through to the primary market to “create” new ETF shares.